 Next, it’s time to play detective.
 I want to help you learn common garden weeds identification by giving you a few science-based resources with great pictures.
 Now that you know which type you might be dealing with, try to find those plants by using one of the following resources.

 Hint: The Herbarium will do all the work for you if you just send it in.

 - USDA Weeds List

 - K-State Herbarium – You can send a plant to them and they will identify it for you.
 Your state may have it’s own.
 Check with your local Extension Agent or another local resource.

 Also, there are some wonderful books out there!
 Your local libraries and Extension offices may have these books on hand for you to refer to.
-Or you can click the Amazon Affiliate link (see disclosure at the bottom) to purchase them.
 Here are a couple of books I own already with some amazing big pictures:

 Those big pictures are crutial for proper weed ID!